-The Dubois-Crowheart Conservation District Board meeting is held every second Wednesday of the month in the conference room adjacent to the DCCD office in the Dubois Town Hall.
+The Dubois-Crowheart Conservation District Board meeting is held every second Wednesday of the month at 12:00 noon in the conference room adjacent to the DCCD office in the Dubois Town Hall.

 Board of Supervisors

 |Vice Chairman||Reg Phillips||Urban|